skyizwhite/hsx/README.md

 # piccolo

-piccolo, a fork of [flute](https://github.com/ailisp/flute), is a beautiful, easilly composable DSL for writing HTML with Common Lisp.
+piccolo, a fork of [flute](https://github.com/ailisp/flute), is a beautiful, easily composable DSL for writing HTML with Common Lisp.

 It's